 He also talks proudly about the prime minister’s flagship campaign, the Swachh Bharat Abhiyan.
 As he rightly says, all Indians have always wanted a clean country.
 But it is Mr Modi who made it an agenda and got people talking about it.
 We’ll know how much change it brings on the ground once a few years have passed and enough time has been given to collect data, he tells me when I bring up half-constructed toilets.
 But I see his point as far as Swacch Bharat goes: It’ll be difficult to find anyone who hasn’t heard of the Abhiyan in India.

-But in 2018, I remind myself that the whole is greater than the sum of its parts.
+But with the general election here, I remind myself that the whole is greater than the sum of its parts.
 Just like I love my parents who, too, have a different political ideology, I can learn to accept his perceived “shortcomings” as well.
 He knows I’ll never stop arguing my case as I see fit and I know that he would never stop me from doing so.
 While I may get exasperated with him for not agreeing with me, he never does.
 And even as I – to my genuine shame – judge him sometimes for his political choices, I know he doesn’t apply the same logic to me.
 That shame has even led me to tell him to keep his choice of Mr Modi to himself in the presence of my friends who are firmly on my side of the fence.
 I recognise my hypocrisy because if roles were reversed, I’d have been aghast if he had asked me to do that.